Thursday, June 28, 2012

 Plot Summary

-Director Ridley Scott ('Blade Runner' and 'Alien') has created a movie to the genre he helped define.
+Director Ridley Scott (Blade Runner and Alien) has created a movie that suited the genre he helped define.
 After discovering a clue that connects to humanity's origins, scientists and explorers travel to the darkest corners of the universe but soon realise they are not the only ones on the distant moon.

 Cast